nusolar/NUsolar-CAN/readme.md

 3. Call CAN_IO::Setup(<interrupts>) to initialize the MCP2515.
 	- interrupts is a byte containing the interrupt enable flags that you want to set (i.e. MERRIE, ERRIE, RX0IE, etc.)

-We recommend that you DO NOT attach this interrupt pin to an actual Arduino interrupt.
-Instead, check for messages calling CAN_IO::Fetch.
+We recommend that you DO NOT attach the interrupt pin INTpin to an actual Arduino interrupt.
+Instead, check for messages calling CAN_IO::Fetch, which will check the INTpin to see if messages are waiting to be transferred from the MCP2515 to the Arduino.

 4. To send a packet, create a layout object:
 	DC_Drive drivePacket(<velocity>, <current>);
-Call
+Then call
 	can.Send(drivePacket,TXB0);
 where TXB0 specifies one of the three transmission buffers to send the message out over (alternate buffers to send messages in quicker succession).
 You can also use an implicit packet object: